Time of use charging regulations – consultation

 Overview

-We are consulting on proposed regulations to support the design of future time of use charging schemes under the Land Transport Management (Time of Use Charging) Amendment Act 2025.
+We consulted on proposed regulations to support the design of future time of use charging schemes under the Land Transport Management (Time of Use Charging) Amendment Act 2025.

 The regulations would set nationally consistent rules for how time of use charging schemes operate.